/Teaching/Mobile Security/Assignments

 1. Try to intercept its traffic using a proxy server

-4. Decompile the application to figure out how certificate pinning is implemented (using apktool/jadx or Ghidra/Hopper)
+3. Decompile the application to figure out why interception failed (using apktool/jadx)

-• Android: Is a custom TrustManager or HostnameVerifier used?
+• Is a custom TrustManager or HostnameVerifier defined?
+Is it actually used as well?

-• Android: Is the Network Security Configuration used?
+• Is pinning configured in the Network Security Configuration?

 • Modify NSC to trust user-installed certificates